 How do you apply for ETS scoring jobs?

-To me, this sounds like an excellent opportunity to earn money online if you're qualified to do any of the work.
-The pay is decent and people seem very happy with the job.
 If you want to check out what ETS scoring jobs are available and start your application, you can follow this link to sign up.

 Additionally, I recommend checking out their FAQ here with lots more detailed information on the position.